Unveiling the Circles of Influence and Control: why you have more power than you think

 I remembered just as I got home and rushed out to buy some.
 But the supermarket was busy, the queues were long and we were 45 minutes late leaving the house.

-When we finally got to the airport we just missed the car-park bus and had to run across the terminal building.
+When we finally got to the airport we had missed the car-park bus and had to run across the terminal building.

 It was very stressful.